Liberty Hill ISD Prop A

 -

-The state allocated new funds in 2025, but most were earmarked for specific requirements such as HB2 teacher raises and CTE programs.
 Most of the funds earmarked still fall short of fully funding the cost of required programs or offsetting the increased inflationary costs for insurance or utilities.
 For LHISD, these funds did not fully cover rising costs, leaving shortfalls.

 -